Understanding Squatters' Rights Laws in North Carolina

 In North Carolina, squatters’ rights are built on the idea of adverse possession.
 This law lets people claim property ownership if they live there openly and continuously for a certain time.
 Knowing squatting laws in North Carolina is crucial for both owners and squatters.
 The NC squatter’s rights law details the rules a squatter must follow to gain legal ownership of property they don’t own.

-• Open and Notorious Possession: The squatter must use the property openly, like the real owner.
+• Open and Notorious Possession: The squatter must openly act in the capacity of the true owner of the property.

-• Continuous Possession: The property must be occupied for at least seven years without a break.
+• Continuous Possession: The property must be occupied for at least a seven-year period.

 Understanding Squatters Rights North Carolina